ipauldev/enpribus/README.md

 The project is in its infancy but so far, the framework and idea I wish to implement is as follows:

 - Based off of Ubuntu, shell scripts are intended to modify the Ubuntu installer.
 A preseeded .iso Ubuntu installer is created.
-- The preseeded .iso is run on a bare-metal machine and installs enprius Suite and installs a Puppet master and git repository  (for puppet configuration) into virtualized machines.
+- The preseeded .iso is run on a bare-metal machine and installs enpribus Suite and installs a Puppet master and git repository  (for puppet configuration) into virtualized machines.
 - Alternatively, the preseeded .iso runs separate installations of the Puppet master and the git repository which accomodates existing-infrastructure installation such as existing virtualized environments or elastic computing providers.
-- The preseeded .iso is run on a bare-metal machine and installs enprius OpenNebula nodes to increase in-house virtualized capacity/HA, etc.
+- The preseeded .iso is run on a bare-metal machine and installs enpribus OpenNebula nodes to increase in-house virtualized capacity/HA, etc.
 - DNS configuration would be auto-confgured.
 Puppet would be able to configure itself, and recreate an entire environment from a backup.
 - Resources could be moved from bare-metal virtualized hosts to elastic computing resources in the "cloud".
 - A centralized web dashboard would be available for all administration of projects